alasca-association/tarook/docs/src/dualstack.md

 ## DualStack-Support and Wireguard

-For the DualStack support for wireguard, `radvd` is needed on the gateways.
+For the DualStack-support for wireguard, `radvd` is needed on the gateways.
 Otherwise, when trying to connect to a node over IPv6, the node does not know a route back out of cluster.

 A fixed VIPv6 for the (active) wireguard gateway is created via terraform (`wireguard_gw_fixed_ip_v6`).
 This VIP is managed by `keepalived` and will be assigned to the gateway with the highest priority.
-On the gateways, `radvd` is configured in such a way, that it only sends router advertisements if the host holds the IP that is managed by `keepalived`.
+On the gateways, `radvd` is configured in such a way, that it only sends router advertisements if the host holds the IP that is managed by `keepalived` (the host gateway is in master state).

 From this follows, that only the gateway that really knows a way back to the wireguard client propagates the route (sends the router advertisement).
 This way, the k8s nodes know the correct route to the currently active gateway.